etiennebacher/altdoc/docs/reference.md

 <tbody>
 <tr class="odd" data-valign="top">
 <td><code>convert_vignettes</code></td>
 <td><p>Do you want to convert and import vignettes if you have some?
 This will not modify files in the folder 'vignettes'.
-Importing vignettes is experimental, set this to FALSE if you have problems with that.</p></td>
+This feature is experimental.</p></td>
 </tr>
 <tr class="even" data-valign="top">
 <td><code>theme</code></td>